 While the dessert does not contain any fruit.
-It does, however, have the floral qualities of the vanilla, which cut through the cream flavor much like fruit would.
+It does, however, have the floral qualities of vanilla, which cuts through the cream flavor much like fruit would.
 Compared to say a lemon sorbet, however, the Creme Brulee would be much richer and decadent.

 One of the more unique qualities of Creme Brulee is the contrasting textures and temperatures.
-While the custard is fully-cooked, it must be chilled first before serving.
+While the custard is fully cooked, it must be chilled before serving.

 When it is time to finish a creme brulee, a butane torch is often the tool of choice.
 The flame is meant to caramelize a sprinkling of white sugar on the top of the cold custard but not to cook the custard itself.

 If done in a timely manner, the Creme Brulee will have a nice toasty warm top with a cool custard layer towards the bottom.

 This caramel layer also adds a welcomed textural distinction from the custard.
 The hard crunch of the sugar and delicate creaminess of the custard, when taken as a perfect bite, is a unique balancing act of cold, creamy, hot, and crunchy that tantalizes the taste buds.